ShaneyWaris/ShaneyWaris/README.md

 ✔ One of my key skill is <b>Googling</b>.<br>
 ✔ I know the <b>strength of each programming language</b>.<br>
 ✔ I am a <b>quick learner</b> & I enjoys more when I work in a team.<br>
-✔ I like to do analysis on data, extracting meaningful information & insights from it.<br>
+✔ I like to do analysis on data, extracting meaningful information from it.<br>
 ✔ I am passionate developer, and always looking to solves real world problems with my <b>technical</b> and <b>design</b> skills.<br>
 ✔ I’m looking for <b>Internships</b> and <b>full time opportunities</b> where I can apply my knowledge to create a fruitful impact in the real world 🙂<br>
 ✔ Let's connect on [LinkedIn](https://www.linkedin.com/in/shaneywaris/).
 We can make something great together!<br>